Astrophotography

 Chimping

 What Is Chimping?
 Chimping is the act of looking at your camera’s LCD screen as soon as you have taken a photo.
 The term is jokingly derived from the noises that photographers often make when they see a shot they like on the back of the camera (oooh ohh), followed sometimes by “ape like” hand motions for others to take a look.
 To Chimp Or Not To Chimp, That Is The Question…..
 There’s two distinct schools of thought on this.
 At events, where action is not necessarily predictable, chimping can cause you to miss an important shot.
-Over the years of …
+Over the years …

 Read more